nixworks/public/news/2010/06/16/index.md

 ##### Iran
 ### [Iran's atomic energy chief says Iran will begin building a new nuclear reactor, and Iran will keep enriching uranium, despite UN nuclear sanctions. ](/news/2010/06/16/iran-s-atomic-energy-chief-says-iran-will-begin-building-a-new-nuclear-reactor-and-iran-will-keep-enriching-uranium-despite-un-nuclear-san.md)
-_Context: Iran, nuclear reactor, ban on ballistic missile tests_
+_Context: ban on ballistic missile tests, Iran, nuclear reactor_

 ##### U.S. President
 ### [U.S. President Barack Obama announces that BP will finance a $20 billion fund to compensate people whose livelihoods have been damaged by the devastating oil spill in the Gulf of Mexico, and the company's chairman apologized for the worst spill in U.S. history. ](/news/2010/06/16/u-s-president-barack-obama-announces-that-bp-will-finance-a-20-billion-fund-to-compensate-people-whose-livelihoods-have-been-damaged-by-th.md)